zcrayman/tut-rest/1/README.md

-## Step 1: Modeling the RESTful Web Service Domain
+# Step 1: Modeling the Core and RESTful Web Service Domains

 For the first version of your new Yummy Noodle Bar RESTful service, the ability to create, update, and remove Orders is the focus.

-It is tempting simply to expose the Core Order domain to the outside world and work from there, but that would ignore the boundary between the Core and the RESTful service domain.
+It is tempting simply to expose the Core Order domain to the outside world and work from there, but that would ignore the boundary between the Core and the RESTful service domain and would lead to the REST API being driven by the internal application structure, and so becoming coupled to that internal structure.

-The public API of your service (the RESTful service domain) that you will expose to aggregators needs to change at a rate that is friendly to those clients.
+The public API of your service (the RESTful service domain) that you will expose to clients needs to change at a rate that is friendly to those clients.
 The Core needs to evolve at a rate that corresponds to the Yummy Noodle Bar system's need to evolve internally.
 Potential friction exists between the two domains as they may need to evolve at different rates.

 To manage this friction you need to create concepts and components in the RESTful service domain that are unique to, and can evolve at the rate needed by, the RESTful domain itself.
 This may result in similar types of components to those in the Core domain but because their purpose will be very different, the similarities are superficial.